East Bengal: Nazimuddin ministry

-Sir Khawaja Nazimuddin, a former Prime Minister of Bengal, was the first Chief Minister of East Bengal after partition.
+Sir Khawaja Nazimuddin, a former prime minister of Bengal, was the first chief minister of East Bengal after partition.
 Nazimuddin was a senior leader of the Muslim League and a close confidante of Pakistan's founder Muhammad Ali Jinnah.
-Sir Frederick Chalmers Bourne was the first Governor of East Bengal.
+Sir Frederick Chalmers Bourne was the first governor of East Bengal.
 Partition resulted in making many Hindus to leave East Bengal while Muslims from different parts of the Indian subcontinent migrated to East Bengal.
-The East-West Bengal border did not see as much violence as seen in the Punjab border between North India and Pakistan.
+The East–West Bengal border did not see as much violence as seen in the Punjab border between North India and Pakistan.

 Jinnah made his sole visit to East Bengal as governor general in 1948.
-During a speech to students in Dhaka University, he resisted demands to make Bengali a federal language.
+During a speech to students in Dacca University, he resisted demands to make Bengali a federal language.
 His refusal sparked fierce protests among East Bengalis who comprised the majority of Pakistan's population.
 The proposal for Urdu as the sole national language met with strong opposition in East Bengal, where Urdu considered rather alien, especially in light in Bengali's rich literary heritage.

-When Jinnah died in 1948, Nazimuddin became the Governor General of Pakistan.
+When Jinnah died in 1948, Nazimuddin became the governor general of Pakistan.

 Amin ministry

-The conservative Muslim League leader Nurul Amin succeeded Nazimuddin as Chief Minister.
+The conservative Muslim League leader Nurul Amin succeeded Nazimuddin as chief minister.
 According to some sources, Amin had strained relations with the federal government, including Prime Minister Liaquat Ali Khan and Governor General Khawaja Nazimuddin.
 Historians have noted that Amin's government was not strong enough to administer the provincial state; it was completely under the control of the central government of Nazimuddin.
 His government did not enjoy enough power and lacked vision, imagination, and initiatives.

 In 1949, Maulana Bhashani led left-wing elements in the Muslim League to break away and form the Awami Muslim League.
-The new party was joined by Huseyn Shaheed Suhrawardy, a former Prime Minister of British Bengal.
+The new party was joined by Huseyn Shaheed Suhrawardy, a former prime minister of British Bengal.
 The new party later dropped the word Muslim, fashioned itself as secular and courted votes from East Bengal's large non-Muslim minorities.

 The language movement reached a climax in 1952.
 During the unrest, the police shot dead four student activists.
 This raised more opposition in the region to the Muslim League.
 Leading politicians in West and East Pakistan called for Amin's resignation.
 In subsequent provincial elections, Amin lost his seat in the legislative assembly.